svenskscifi/karinboye/README.md

- More examples of generated poems, can be found in the textfile: <i>exampleresults.txt</i>
+More examples of generated poems, can be found in the textfile: <a href="https://github.com/svenskscifi/karinboye/blob/master/exampleresults.txt">exampleresults.txt</a>

  # Test the trained model